Edmund Dana Barbour (Source: Harvard University Archives, HUGFP 125.32, Box 1, Folder Barbour)

 The accumulator mechanism of the machine, including the numeral wheels and their devices for transferring the tens, is mounted in a sliding carriage at the top of the machine (see Fig. 1 of the patent drawing), which may be operated by the hand-knob.
 Extending through the bottom of the carriage are a series of pinions, one for each ordinal numeral wheel, and connected thereto by a ratchet and pawl action.
 The pinions are each so arranged as to be operative with a gear rack beneath the carriage when the carriage is slid back and forth.

-Thus the wheels received action from one direction of the motion of the carriage and remain idle during the movement in the other direction.
+Thus the wheels received action from one direction of the motion of the carriage and remained idle during the movement in the other direction.
 The degree of motion so received would, of course, depend upon the number of teeth in the racks below encountered by the pinions.

 The gear racks employed by Barbour were numerous, one being provided for each multiple of the nine digits, arranged in groups constituting nine sets mounted on the drums marked (see Fig. 4).
 Each of these sets contain nine mutilated gear racks, the arrangement of the teeth of which serve as the multiples of the digit they represent.